 Some fans from this era may have only heard negative things about Chyna from the later part of her life, but it cannot be denied that she played a major role and was an iconic figure in the Attitude Era.
 I will always remember her debut – it was during a time when RAW was becoming a show you had to watch every week because anything could happen.
 When this giant of a woman jumped the rail to assist Hunter Hearst Helmsley (Yes Triple H) her impact was felt immediately and a WWE Superstar was born.

-While the mere site of Chyna made her a reputable bodyguard figure for Triple H, that was only the beginning of a career that literally saw Chyna do what no female had done before.
-From being an initial (albeit pretty much silent) member of Degeneration X, to becoming an in-ring performer and being the first woman to enter the King of the Ring Tournament, Royal Rumble, AND become the first and only female Intercontinental Champion when she defeated Jeff Jarrett as No Mercy 99!
+>While the mere sight of Chyna made her a reputable bodyguard figure for Triple H, that was only the beginning of a career that literally saw Chyna do what no female had done before.
+From being an initial (albeit pretty much silent) member of Degeneration X to becoming an in-ring performer and being the first woman to enter the King of the Ring Tournament, Royal Rumble, AND become the first and only female Intercontinental Champion when she defeated Jeff Jarrett as No Mercy 99!

 After the point of establishing that she could kick the men’s asses in the ring, Chyna changed her image and actually became one of the Attitude Era’s sex symbols – even posing for Playboy in 2000.
 In 2001, Chyna became the WWE Women’s Champion as well to top off her huge list of accomplishments during her 4 year WWE career.